-Higher Education Commission and stakeholders are recommended to revise present Education policy so that students' written and oral skills are simultaneously assessed and evaluated for qualifying English subject.
+Higher Education Commission and stakeholders are recommended to revise present National Education Policy 2017 so that students' written and oral skills are simultaneously assessed and evaluated for qualifying English communication Skills Course as a core subject at university level.
 The course content needs to be balanced to cater the students' need of communicative competence.
-It may improve university students' communication skills to face the contemporary challenges in the global village.
+It is imperative to improve university students' communication skills to address the contemporary challenges in the global village.